MarekCichy/CV/README.md

 ## Recently finished:

 ### External projects
+- Omdena + World Energy Council project: <a href="https://omdena.com/projects/ai-energy">AI for Energy: Transitioning toward a Sustainable Energy System </a> in the role of ML Engineer
 - Omdena + SexedPL's challenge: <a href="https://omdena.com/challenges/ai-sex-education">Analyzing the Importance of Sex Education With AI</a> in the role of Junior ML Engineer

 ### Private projects